 Second, identify the skills that make you different.
 Write them down and FLAUNT them – you will be the only one in the team with a diverse perspective and potential for innovation.

 And third, confidently demonstrate capability to learn and research to pick up technical skills.
 Your experience cannot be replicated and that is exactly why they should hire you and nobody else.

 Have you immersed yourself enough in the new career idea?

 When making a fairly different kind of switch, it’s important to have immersed yourself sufficiently into the new career idea or domain.
 It is all too easy to fantasize that you would like a totally different career, but then when you actually come up against the daily grind or tasks that the new career involves, you may find yourself completely at sea.

-Test the waters and immerse yourself in your new career idea before going for it whole hog.
+Test the waters and immerse yourself in your new career idea before going for a career change decision

 Take the example of Deepak Sabharwal, a finance and compliance professional who found his idea of a career change while working at large corporates like GE and Pepsi.
 Deepak wanted to move into organic farming, but he didn’t just hang up his boots one fine day and then become an organic farmer.
 For 4 years, he spent every weekend at his own farm, learning and experimenting with organic farming.
 During this time, he not only practiced organic farming, he developed an understanding of the farming ecosystem as well, including agri-input supply chain, working with farm labour, agri-marketing and working with the local government bodies.
 Such a complete immersion ensured that he wasn’t looking at career change through rose-tinted glasses and finally, after 4 years, he was ready for a complete career change.